muratk5n/thirdwave/en/README.md

 ---

 Is this permanent resettlement status numbers?
+How about all peoples who left their country and entered this other one?
 This API sucks.
 Also a simple CSV file per year, from-country, to-country counts would be fine for a general outlook.
 Details, demographics etc can be in a seperate file.

 ---